-Indicator: Reflecting on Professional Effective 3 - Effective Obs.
+16 Domain: Professional Growth & Continuous Improvement Indicator: Reflecting on Professional Effective eness 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Often reflects on the effectiveness of teaching practices and library services offered.
 Reflection results in changes in practices and services.
+Comments:

-Domain: Professional Growth & Continuous Improvemer nt Indicator: Growing and Developing Profess sionally 3 - Effective Obs.
+Domain: Professional Growth & Continuous Improvement Indicator: Growing and Developing Profession onally 3 - Effective Obs.
 1 Obs.
 2 Obs.
 3 Participates regularly in required site and professional development activities.
 Shares learning with others.
 Accepts performance feedback from both supervisors and fellow librarians.
-Accepts performance feedback from both supervisors and fellow Makes changes as needed.
+Makes changes as needed.
 Comments:

-Domain: Interpersonal Skills Indicator: Communicating with School Staff 3 - Effective Communication about the school library is positive, ongoing, and consistent.
+18 Domain: Interpersonal Skills Indicator: Communicating with School Staff 3 - Effective Communication about the school library is positive, ongoing, and consistent.
 Obs.
 1 Obs.
 2 Obs.
 3 Comments:

-Collaboration and consultation for decision making reflect genuine professional consideration.
+19 Domain: Interpersonal Skills Indicator: Communicating with School Stakeh olders 3 - Effective Obs.
+1 Obs.
+2 Obs.
+3 and professional communications with families are routine ven into the culture of all encounters. procedures for communicating with families are in nplace evidence. and non ective communication skills with students (verbal, written, iverbal) that are clear, solicitous, helpful, and rarely g further explanations. ration and consultation for decision making reflect genuine onal consideration.
+Comme ents:

-Domain: Leadership Indicator: Contributing to School and Professional Communities

-3 - Effective
+20 Domain: Leadership Indicator: Contributing to School and Professional Communities 3 - Effective Obs.
+1 Obs.
+2 Obs.
+3 Partakes in school events when asked.

-Obs.
-1

-Obs.
-2

-Obs.
-3

-Partakes in school events when asked.

 Joins in school and district projects when asked.
 Employs appropriate involvement tactics to contribute to the profession.
 Assumes a preemptive role in addressing student prerequisites.

-s.
+Comments:

+21 Domain: Leadership

+Indicator: Adhering to Professional Ethics

+3 - Effective Obs.
 1 Obs.
 2 Obs.
+3

+Is knowledgeable of the ethics of librarianship.

-3 Follows copyright law, and adheres to the principles of the Library Bill of Rights and the American Library Association's Code of Ethics.
+Follows copyright law, and adheres to the principles of the Library Bill of Rights and the American Library Association's Code of Ethics.

+Promotes access to everyone within the school community.

+Comments: